nypassivehouse/handbook/board/board_resolutions.md

 With the intent of promoting transparency, accountability, and institutional efficacy, the the Board shall:

-Make available to the public an on-line Handbook documenting the mission and processes of NYPH and its Board of Directors, that the board shall endeavor to the best of its ability keep updated no less frequently than quarterly.
+Make available to the public an on-line Handbook, documenting the mission and processes of NYPH and its Board of Directors, that the board shall endeavor keep updated at all times to the best of its ability and no less frequently than quarterly.

 The Handbook shall be the primary and definitive record of the policies, procedures, and proceedings of the Board.